Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Publications in 2025</font>

+   * S. Chu, M. Herty and A. Kurganov, [Numerical Analysis of Stabilization for Random Hyperbolic Systems of Balance Laws](./files/Chu-Herty-Kurganov.pdf), to appear in  International Journal of Control.

    * S. Chu, M. Herty and E. F. Toro, [High-Order Flux Splitting Schemes for the Euler Equations of Gas Dynamics](./files/Chu_Herty_Toro.pdf), Computers & Fluids, 300 (2025), Paper No. 106738, 15 pp.